ea3225/ml-classification-healthcare-data-analysis/README.md

 # Machine Learning Classification for Healthcare Data Analysis

+## Academic Context

+This project was completed as part of Columbia University's AI for Financial Engineering and Operations Research course.

+The assignment specification, environment setup, and starter code were provided by the course staff.
+The implementation, experiments, analysis, and completed solutions included in this repository are my own work.

 ## Overview

 This project applies supervised machine learning methods to a healthcare classification task using the Cardio Train dataset.
 The objective is to predict whether a patient is likely to have cardiovascular disease based on demographic, behavioral, and clinical health indicators.